pymupdf/PyMuPDF/docs/irect.rst

       If another irect is specified, a **new copy** will be made.

       If sequence is specified, it must be a Python sequence type of 4 numbers (see :ref:`SequenceTypes`).
-Non-integer numbers will be truncated, non-numeric entries will raise an exception.
+Non-integer numbers will be truncated, non-numeric values will raise an exception.

       The other parameters mean integer coordinates.